mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 <img src={UNITY_SNAPPING_6} width={"40%"} alt="Unity Snapping 6" />
 </div>

-Once selected, a window will open up which allows you yo specify the distance at which you wish to snap in the `x`, `y` and `z` axis.
+Once selected, a window will open up which allows you to specify the distance at which you wish to snap in the `x`, `y` and `z` axis.

 ## Camera
 As with any game engine, the use of cameras is extremely important, as without them, we'd not be able to render/play our games.
 Unity is no different.
 When you create a new Unity project, the default scene that you are given comes with a **Main Camera** `GameObject`, which you can see in your Hierarchy Panel - go ahead and find it and select it.
 You will notice that when you select it, you will get a little preview window in the bottom-right of the scene view which shows us what our camera will look like in the game: